Easy Baked Rice Recipe

 Water – Boiling hot water or substitute chicken broth.

-Oven Safe Dish – It needs a tight fitting lid.
+Oven safe dish – It needs a tight fitting lid.
 I prefer a Dutch oven but a 9×13 casserole dish works well too.

 What is the best rice for the oven?

-Any kind of rice can be baked but they require different amounts of liquid and cooking times
+Any kind of rice can be baked but they require different amounts of liquid and cooking times.

 This recipe works best for white rice.
 I prefer Uncle Ben’s converted rice but any long grain white rice will work for this recipe.
 Use your favorite!